-Upon recommendation of the Board of Directors of The University of Texas Investment Management Company, the U. T. Board of Regents approved amendments to the following Investment Policy Statements which are set out in their entirety:
+The Board of Directors of The University of Texas Investment Management Company recommends that the U. T. Board of Regents approve amendments as shown in congressional style to the following Investment Policy Statements:

 - a.
-Permanent University Fund Investment Policy Statement, Pages 40 - 50 - Long Term Fund Investment Policy Statement, Pages 51 - 62 - c.
-Short/Intermediate Term Fund Investment Policy Statement, Pages 63 - 69 - d.
-Short Term Fund Investment Policy Statement, Pages 70 - 76 - Separately Invested Endowment, Trust, and Other Accounts Investment Policy Statement, Pages 77 - 84.
+Permanent University Fund Investment Policy Statement as set out on Pages B of R 39 50 - b.
+Long Term Fund Investment Policy Statement as set out on Pages \underline{B} of \underline{R} 51 62 - c.
+Short/Intermediate Term Fund Investment Policy Statement as set out on Pages B of R 63 - 69 - d.
+Short Term Fund Investment Policy Statement as set out on Pages \underline{B} of \underline{R} 70 75 - e.
+Separately Invested Endowment, Trust, and Other Accounts Investment Policy Statement as set out on Pages B of R 76 82.

-General amendments to the investment policies are the consolidation of the alternative equities asset class into marketable and nonmarketable subclasses, expansion of the use of derivatives to adjust asset allocation and in hedge fund strategies, subject to UTIMCO Board approval, and the placement of additional limits when investing in repurchase agreements and other short-term cash and cash equivalent securities.
+Section 3(a) of the Investment Management Services Agreement dated March 1, 1996, between the Board of Regents of The University of Texas System and The University of Texas Investment Management Company ("UTIMCO") provides that UTIMCO shall review the investment policies of the assets under its management and recommend any changes of such policies for approval by the U. T. Board of Regents.
+The proposed amendments are the result of an annual policy review and were approved by the UTIMCO Board of Directors on December 15, 1997.
+General amendments are the consolidation of the alternative equities asset class into marketable and nonmarketable subclasses, expansion of the use of derivatives to adjust asset allocation and in hedge fund strategies, subject to UTIMCO Board approval, and the placement of additional limits when investing in repurchase agreements and other short term cash and cash equivalent securities.
 Specific amendments are the upgrading of the credit quality standard for PUF fixed income investments and the redefinition of Long Term Fund eligible fixed income investments to conform to the Lehman Brothers Aggregate Bond Index and to restrict non-U. S. dollar fixed income investments to no more than 7% of Fund assets.